slawomirchmielewski/haven_tech_test/README.md

 Heaven Tech Test Project

-To opent this poroject required are:
+To opent this project required are:

 Flutter SDk
 Android Studio or VS Code with Dart and Flutter installed